ThisWeekGhana.com becomes the D-O-T

 I am - Somebody! "

-This poem wasn’t exactly a policy statement when it was composed.
-However, some of us understood the message.
-It was a call for self-respect.
-In a specific philosophical sense, and like Obama or Cosby’s interest in black parenting, it was a call for responsibility – a respect for the Black self.
+This poem wasn't exactly a policy statement when it was composed.
+But the intent of the message was understood: A call for self-respect and responsibility.
+In a specific philosophical sense, it was no different than Obama's or Cosby's call for responsibility and better parenting in the Black community.

 E. Ablorh-Odjidja, Publisher www.ghanadot.com, Washington, DC, July 10, 2008